johnfoster-pge-utexas/PGE383-AdvGeomechanics/posts/lecture-quiz-assigned.md

 As I've mentioned in class, there will be no scheduled class period on Thursday, September 4.
 I've already recorded and posted a lecture for that day on the [Course Materials](/course-mat/) page.
-Registered students with [Canvas](https://utexas.instructure.com/courses/1119539/) access will now notice that an [assignment](https://utexas.instructure.com/courses/1119539/quizzes/1038905) has been posted.
+Registered students with <a href="//utexas.instructure.com/courses/1119539/" target="blank_">Canvas</a> access will now notice that an <a href="//utexas.instructure.com/courses/1119539/quizzes/1038905/" target="blank_">assignment</a> has been posted.
 The assignment is to watch the video lecture and take a very short quiz before class on 09/09/2014.
 The quiz is extremely simple and the material is explicitly from the lecture.
 It is only intended to enforce that you watch the lecture.